How is IVF treatment done?

 Step 4.
 Embryo transfer and pregnancy after IVF

 Actually, the embryo transfer is carried out on the 3-5 day after fertilization.
 Embryos get into the uterus by means of a thin catheter.
 It is absolutely painless and does not harm either mother or future baby.
 Nuclei of the third day are called embryos of the cleavage stage and have approximately four-eight cells.

 When analyzing these embryos, the doctor not only looks at the number of cells, but also how symmetrical they are, and whether there is any fragmentation.
 Fragmentation occurs when cells divide unevenly, which leads to cellular structures that displace the embryo.
 Fragmentation is not preferable, but some are acceptable.
 The fourth class represents the highest quality embryos.
 Nuclei of the fifth day are called blastocyst embryos.
 At this stage, embryos increased in size and still more developed.

 They resemble a ball of cells with a liquid inside.
 One of the important things is how much these embryos are enlarged.
 The more it expands, the better the quality of the fetus.
 These embryos are also classified on a scale from 1 to 6.
 The sixth grade is the best quality blastocyst.

 Of course, we must bear in mind that pregnancy from the first attempt does not always come.
 However, do not despair.
 The procedure of in vitro fertilization is not an easy process.
 There are cases when pregnancy after conceiving in vitro occurred with the fourth and even with the tenth attempt.

-Check this: Most popular countries for the IVF procedure abroad
+Check this: Most famous countries for the IVF procedure abroad